 If you’ve been charged with a federal crime, the laws, trial process, and sentencing are different from those tried in state courts.
 Settling for an inexperienced attorney to represent you in these complicated matters can be a mistake.
-Instead, you need a lawyer with the experience, diligence, and reputation to handle your matter.
+Instead, you need a Houston criminal defense lawyer with the experience, diligence, and reputation to handle your matter.

 At Alex the Defender, our Houston federal criminal defense attorney can take on federal criminal cases throughout the state of Texas and across the country.
 Attorney Alexander J. Houthuijzen is licensed in every federal district in Texas - Southern, Eastern, Western, and Northern – and knows the strategies federal prosecutors may employ against our clients.
 We understand what it takes to succeed in court, no matter the charge.